Sheena Toring

-Sheena Angela Toring (born May 8, 2001) is a Filipino volleyball player.
-She is a former NU Lady Bulldogs volleyball and is currently a new recruit of the Creamline Cool Smashers.
+Sheena Angela Toring (born May 8, 2001) is a Filipino professional volleyball player who is a middle blocker for the Creamline Cool Smashers of the Premier Volleyball League (PVL).
+In college, she played for the NU Lady Bulldogs.

 Personal life

 Toring is a native of Bukidnon province.
 Her parents are both working abroad.

 She is currently taking a Tourism degree at National University.

 Career

 Collegiate

 Toring made her first game appearance with NU Lady Bulldogs in UAAP Season 84 women's where they end-up winning the title after 65 years of championship drought.
 In the same season, she bagged the "Second Best Middle Blocker" award.

 This was followed by 2022 Shakey's Super League Collegiate Pre-Season Championship where they bagged another the championship title for their school.
 She also bagged the "Second Best Middle Blocker" award in this tournament.

 In UAAP Season 85, she suffered an injury in their first game of the finals against La Salle, so she wasn't able to play the rest of the finals.

 Toring returned to volleyball after an injury in Shakey's Super League, where she helped the NU Lady Bulldogs defend their championship title.
 Followed by UAAP Season 86 women's volleyball tournament, she also helped in reclaiming the title they lost last season by delivering the championship point.